sandeeptiwari0206/Devops-Project/node-project/README.md

 # Title: Node Project

-# Objectives : Useing this code retriving the system information (Uptime and cpu load).
+# Objectives : Using this code retriving the system information (Uptime and cpu load).

 # Requirements :